thebravoman/software_engineering_2015/class2_checkhomeworks/class2_theory.md

 > n_work,1

-Output should be sorted by the number of word occasions DESCENDING.
+Output should be sorted by the number of word occurences DESCENDING.
-If there are two words with the same number of occasions they should be sorted ASCENDING.
+If there are two words with the same number of occurences they should be sorted ASCENDING.

 ### Submit
 A file called Class_Number_FirstName_LastName in folder count_words